dagbdagb/waffle/README.md

 ## Are there any known bugs?
 No software is complete without 'unexpected features', or features so glaringly missing that it borders on being a bug.

-* The JS here will happily create buttons for devices the broker claims is online, even if it isn't.
+* There are buttons for non-existing devices.
+    The JS here will happily create buttons for a device the broker claims is online, even if it isn't.
 This is due to the broker keeping retained messages.
 Google how to kill it.
 I could probably work around this in JS.

 * There is no config file.

     This is distinctly a feature.
 I want to discover and make everything look pretty, entirely based on information from the broker or devices themselves.

 * All buttons have the same color.

     IMHO, this looks nice, but from a usability perspective it is less optimal.
 People with limited sight could certainly benefit from colorcoded buttons.
     Tasmota allows for 5 user defined variables (mem1 to mem5).
 Each variable will only hold 9 characters.
 I am considering using one of these as an array of indexes for colors and labels.

 * I want custom button text.

     See above.

 ## Who wrote this?